andreasm23/sgp4-2.21/README.md

 **However**, we strongly advise you to take it as seriously as any other assignment because it will lay the foundations for you to solve other assignments.
 In other words, if you will have to solve this assignment anyway later on, in one form or another.

-It is also the prefect way for you to get acquainted with git, gitlab, the submission process and the general idea about solving the later assignments.
+It is also the prefect way for you to get acquainted with git, GitLab, the submission process and the general idea about solving the later assignments.
 You will be given general feedback on the lectures, and you will have the opportunity to ask questions to solve difficulties that you encountered now.

 ## Tasks